DVNOWEB/Guessing-Game/README.md

 # Guessing--Game-G2
-Welcome to Guessing Game made by Alexander, Dano, Mikael, Sal and Victor
+Welcome to Guessing Game made by Alexander, Dano, Mikael, Gustav, Sal and Victor